MOSH-Insa-Toulouse/2025-2026-4GP-SOLE-JANKOWSKI/README.md

 ### Datasheet

-You can find the datasheet of the graphite sensor here[link].
+You can find the datasheet of the graphite sensor [here](https://github.com/MOSH-Insa-Toulouse/2025-2026-4GP-SOLE-JANKOWSKI/blob/main/Graphite%20Strain%20Sensor%20Datasheet.pdf).

 ### Test Bench